-The history of Japan (日本の歴史 nihon no rekishi or nihonshi) is marked by major political, social and cultural events.
+The History of Japan (日本の歴史 nihon no rekishi or nihonshi) is marked by major political, social and cultural events.
 When you think of Japan, what is the first thing that comes to your mind?
-Automatically, it is common to think of its great technological advancement or samurai, anime or even shushi.
-But what events led to Japan that we know today?
-For lovers of this country and its history, I must say that they are in the right place.
+Automatically, it is common to think of its great technological advance or samurai, anime or even shushi.
+But what events led to the Japan we know today?
+For lovers of this country and its history, I must say that you are in the right place.

-Let's tell the story of Japan in Ages or Periods which is the most common to do.
-It is impossible to cover all periods in detail, and we are also not going to mention the Paleolithic period and some other periods that were short-lived.
+Let's tell the history of Japan in Eras or Periods which is the most common to do.
+It is impossible to cover all periods in detail, nor will we mention the Paleolithic period and some other periods that were short-lived.
 Our goal is to tell the story of Japan in a short and fast way.
-Let us begin, then, in this quick and direct summary of the history of Japan.
+Let us begin, then, with this quick and direct summary of the history of Japan.

 The beginning of Japan's history

-The main events start in the Jomon period (8,000 BC), favoring the fact that the Japanese like to tell their story almost always beginning in that period.
-Still living from hunting and fishing, they developed stone instruments that facilitated this practice, such as polished stone.
+The main events begin in the Jomon period (8000 BC), favoring the fact that the Japanese like to tell their story almost always starting with this period.
+Still living from hunting and fishing, they developed stone tools that facilitated this practice, such as the polished stone.
 They also developed the bow, arrow and spear.
-They lived in houses of tree branches and covered with straw that were in holes dug in the earth.
-Still in the period Jomon started to use ceramics.
+They lived in houses made of tree branches and covered with straw that were in holes dug in the earth. still in the period jomon started to use ceramics.

-In the period known as Yayoi (300 - 500 BC) the use of metals begins with the polished stone and of agricultural instruments.
-But with the reception of immigrants, rice culture began, which brought about profound changes in the social, political and economic life of the villagers, since collective work was necessary for this service.
+In the period known as Yayoi (300 – 500 BC) the use of metals along with polished stone and agricultural tools begins.
+But with the arrival of immigrants, rice cultivation began, which caused profound changes in the social, political and economic life of the villagers, since collective work was necessary for this service.
 As a consequence, there were divisions of social classes.

-Curiosity: In ancient Japan, its territory was divided into clans.
-In historical documents, like the Chinese document of the Han dynasty, it refers to Japan as "country of a hundred kingdoms".
+Curiosity: In ancient Japan, their territory was divided into clans.
+In historical documents, such as the Han dynasty Chinese document, Japan is referred to as "the country of a hundred kingdoms".

 Kofun period (250 AD)

 It is from here that religions and political regimes to be adopted in Japan begin to be defined.
-In the fourth century, Yamato was consolidated.
-Yamato came to exercise dominion over diverse nations like to the north of Kyushu, the valley of Yamato and also Izumo.
-It is possible to say, due to indications, that the origin of the emperors started there, in Yamato.
+In the 4th century there was the consolidation of Yamato.
+Yamato came to exercise dominion over several nations such as northern Kyushu, the Yamato valley and also Izumo.
+It is possible to say, due to indications, that the origin of the emperors began there, in Yamato.

-During this period, immigrants from China and Korea began to appear, to teach the Japanese the art of handicrafts.
-From this, these immigrants bring not only their art, but also the Buddhist religion.
-It was in the Yamato dynasty that Japan's political unification took place.
+During this period, immigrants from China and Korea began to emerge to teach the Japanese the art of handicrafts.
+From there, these immigrants not only bring their art, but also the Buddhist religion.
+It was in the Yamato dynasty that the political unification of Japan took place.

-Curiosity: Today, tombs are still preserved where emperors were buried.
-One of the most popular is by Emperor Nintoku, located in Sakai, Osaka.
+Curiosity: Today, tombs where the emperors were buried are still preserved.
+One of the most popular is Emperor Nintoku, located in Sakai, Osaka.

 Asuka period (500 AD)

-During this period, Buddhism was introduced along with a series of conflicts across the country.
-The prince Shotoku builds a Buddhist temple of Horry, thus representing the beginning of the Buddhist presence in the country.
+During this period, the introduction of Buddhism takes place along with a series of conflicts throughout the country.
+The prince Shotoku builds a Buddhist temple of hõryuji, thus representing the beginning of the Buddhist presence in the country.
 This temple is located in the city of Nara.

-In 656, Emperor Kotoku initiated the reform of Taika.
-In these events, historians use it to mark the end of the Asuka period.
+In 656, Emperor Kotoku initiates the reform of Taika.
+In these events, historians use to demarcate the end of the Asuka period.
 Taika's reform introduced the Ritsuryô regime.
-During this period, there was also the sending of Japanese to China and the establishment of the divine figure of the Emperor.
-In the 6th century, Japan invaded Korea, which lived under strong Chinese influence, and assimilated a lot to its Korean culture.
-Before the Period Nara, happens the Hakuhō period (673 AD).
+In this period, there is also the sending of Japanese to China and the establishment of the divine figure of the Emperor.
+In the 6th century, Japan invades Korea, which was under strong Chinese influence, and assimilating a lot to its Korean culture.
+Before the Period nara, Hakuhō period (673 AD) takes place.

 Nara period (710 AD)

-In the year 710 AD, the city of Nara then became the capital of Japan.
+In the year 710 AD the city of Nara becomes the capital of Japan.
 Kyoto developed and became the main political and cultural center.

-There were small events after that period that were very important in the history of Japan:
+There were small events after this period that were very important in the history of Japan:

 - The beginning of the Heian period (784 AD);